 Aim and Scope:

-(The Journal of Media Art Study and Theory) is an online, open-access, double-blind peer-reviewed journal focused on interdisciplinary scholarship in media studies.
-Dedicated to both theory and practice, MAST is relevant to academics, researchers, artists, curators, and theorists whose work is heavily invested in media arts, media studies, theories of media, and artistic research that demonstrates creative engagements with media and technology.
-MAST is sponsored by NeMLA (The Northeast Modern Language Association) at the University at Buffalo (The State University of New York at Buffalo).
-The journal publishes digitally twice a year, in Spring and Fall.
+is an online, open-access, double-blind peer-reviewed journal dedicated to interdisciplinary scholarship in media studies.
+MAST bridges theory and practice, bringing together scholars and artists working in media studies, media arts, media theories, and practice-based research which involves media and technology.
+MAST is sponsored and published by the Northeast Modern Language Association (NeMLA / Gannon University, 2023—present, and NeMLA / University at Buffalo, 2019—2023).
+The journal is published digitally twice a year, in Spring and Fall.

 MAST accepts:

-full papers (4000 - 6000 words)
+full papers (5000 - 6000 words)

 practice-based studies (1000-2000 words)